 This is a common question, especially among laborers-for-hire who may sub out from job to job.
 Technically, it is your current employer who is responsible for saying whether or not you have been trained.
-If you bring a training certificate or wallet card to your new employer, they do not have to accept it.
+If you bring a training bulldozer certificate or bulldozer license (wallet card) to your new employer, they do not have to accept it.
 It is their right to require you to take their own training class.
 This is because if there is an accident, they will likely be responsible and need to prove to OSHA that they trained you on safe bulldozer operations.

 This, above all, causes a lot of confusion.
 Bottom line, OSHA states that employers are responsible to train their employees.
 Generally speaking, there are three ways they can do this:

 In terms of using a 3rd part of a safety training companies materials (like our bulldozer training kits on CD, USB or available via Digital Download or our online bulldozer safety training) OSHA does not recognize one company over another.
 They simply state that ‘training needs to occur’ and ‘here are the things a bulldozer operator should be trained on.’